Project-Bradnails/Bradnails/README.md

 If you want to take an extra step in being safe, delete both your web hisotry and your downloaded file history.

 ## About The Devs
--KushKonsumer, as the name states, enjoys konsuming kopious amounts of kush.
-In their free time, they like to play video games and konsume kush.
+-KushKonsumer, as the name states, enjoys connsuming copious amounts of kush.
+In their free time, they like to play video games and consume kush.